NordAxon/GDM-testing/README.md

                         Should the current table be overwritten or should the results be inserted into the currently existing one.
 True for creating a new table, False for inserting into the currently existing database-file.
 Defaults to True.
+  --interview-mode      All conversations start with a random interview-question
 ```